Mental Health Facilities Newburyport, MA

 Hampstead Hospital - 14.6 miles from Newburyport, MA

 Hampstead Hospital is a mental health treatment center in Hampstead, NH, located at 218 East Road, 3841 zip code area.
-Hampstead Hospital provides partial hospitalization/day treatment, outpatient treatment and residential treatment.
-Hampstead Hospital offers behavior modification, group therapy and psychotropic medication to young adults, children / adolescents and adults.
-Hampstead Hospital also supports people with serious mental illness, children/adolescents with serious emotional disturbance and people requiring dual diagnosis treatment.
+Hampstead Hospital provides residential treatment, partial hospitalization/day treatment and hospital inpatient treatment.
+Hampstead Hospital offers dialectical behavior therapy, couples/family therapy and group therapy to young adults, adults and children / adolescents.
+Hampstead Hospital also supports children/adolescents with serious emotional disturbance, people requiring dual diagnosis treatment and people with serious mental illness.
 Additional services at Hampstead Hospital consist of family psychoeducation, suicide prevention services and education services.

 Learn More